Baahubali (franchise): Casting

 Prabhas was cast as main lead of the film.
-Anushka Shetty was cast as the heroine of the film as she was also a part of Mirchi (2013).
+Anushka Shetty was cast as the heroine of the film as Rajamouli was impressed by her performances in Arundhati (2009) and Mirchi (2013).
 She starred in Rajamouli's Vikramarkudu, and coincidentally became the first heroine Rajamouli repeated in his films and thus made her schedules full for 2013 and 2014.
 Telugu actor Rana Daggubati was recruited as the antagonist of the film and coincidentally he was also a part of Rudhramadevi.
 Tamil actor Sathyaraj, who played Prabhas's father in Mirchi, signed the film.

 Kannada actor Sudeep was picked for a small but important role in the film.
 He shot for four days in July 2013 for the film and had to fight with Sathyaraj in a stunt sequence choreographed by Peter Hein.
 In April 2013, Adivi Sesh was cast for a crucial role in the film as Rajamouli was impressed by his work in the Panjaa (2011).
 Actress Ramya Krishna was chosen to play the crucial role in the film as Rajamatha in August 2013.
 Actor Nassar was selected to play a supporting role.
 On 11 December 2013, a press release stated that Charandeep is selected for one of the negative characters in the film.
-On 20 December 2013 a press release stated that Tamannaah will be second heroine of the film which marks her first collaboration with Rajamouli and second collaboration with Prabhas.
+On 20 December 2013 a press release stated that Tamannaah Bhatia will be second heroine of the film which marks her first collaboration with Rajamouli and second collaboration with Prabhas.
 Meka Ramakrishna was picked for the head of kuntala guerilla rebels.